Using PowerShell for Windows IoT

 Exit-PSSession Enter-PSSession -ComputerName <machine-name or IP Address> -Credential <machine-name or IP Address or localhost>\Administrator

-Troubleshooting Visual Studio Remote Debugger
+Troubleshooting with Visual Studio Remote Debugger

 To be able to deploy applications from Visual Studio 2017, you will need to make sure that the Visual Studio Remote Debugger is running on your Windows IoT Core device.
 The remote debugger should open automatically when you start your computer.
 To double check, use the